freshusername/news-api/README.md

 - GET /posts/{id}
 - DELETE /posts/{id}

-Post minimum contains: id, title, content, created_at, updated_at.
+- [x] Post minimum contains: id, title, content, created_at, updated_at.

-Tests are required.
+- [x] Tests are required. (using testcontainers-go for spinning postgres docker containers)

 ### It will be an advantage:
 - [x] Use PostgreSQL